 The Director of Training is responsible for coordinating the application and selection process.
 Applications are available on the APPIC website and the Director of Training provides proxy access to the training faculty for review of the electronic submissions.
 One hard copy of each application is printed and stored by the administrative assistant to the Psychology Department.
 To be considered for an interview, an intern must have completed a minimum of two practica experiences, submit a redacted report, have prior experience working with an adult population, and have completed dissertation proposal.
-Both in-person and videoconferencing interviews, utilizing Zoom or Facetime, are offered depending on COVID-19 protocols, all interviews may be performed by videoconference.
+Videoconferencing interviews, utilizing Zoom or Facetime, are offered.
 Applicants are notified on or before December 15 of their interview status via email.
 Final approval of all candidates is made by the intern selection committee (i.e., the Director of Training/Chair of the Internship, Vice Chair of the Internship, and the remaining internship faculty members).
 LSH adheres to the procedures established by APPIC for offering psychology internship positions.
 Written confirmation of an internship offer follows the match process.

 If selected as an intern, the LSH Human Resources Department will conduct fingerprinting, a criminal background check, and urinalysis drug test, at no cost to you.
-Certain previous felonies can impact a background check.
-Failure to pass the Kansas Bureau of Investigation background check or drug screen will result in the internship at LSH being terminated (see APPIC Match Policy 8b).
+Certain previous felonies can impact a background check including those that have been expunged may show up on a background check and are considered not passing.
+Failure to pass the Kansas Bureau of Investigation background check or drug screen (positive screen) will result in the internship at LSH being terminated (see APPIC Match Policy 8b).
 If there are any questions regarding how previous convictions and current prescription use of medication may impact your ability to pass a KBI background check and/or a drug test, please contact LSH Human Resources at 620-285-4380.